bakhe8/Master/README.md

 <br>

 ## Overview
-Beto Theme is the starting point for developers to design Salla storefronts that reflect the uniqueness of each brand.
-Built on top of Twilight, the Salla themes engine, it provides a flexible foundation for crafting immersive customer journeys on the [Salla Platform](https://salla.sa/site/).
+This theme is the official storefront for NEEDSBOXES.COM.
+Built on top of Twilight, the Salla themes engine, it provides a flexible and immersive customer journey on the [Salla Platform](https://salla.sa/site/).

 ## Getting Started
-Use Beto Theme to launch fully customized themes, extend UI components, and wire bespoke interactions with Twilight events and hooks.
+This theme is built to be developed and customized using the Salla CLI.
+It includes custom UI components and interactions wired with Twilight events and hooks.

 <p align="right">(<a href="#top">back to top</a>)</p>